tedchoward/tidbits/_posts/2012-07-03-google-social.md

 > having fun.
 Google's making plenty of impressive things--but are they
 > impressive things that anyone actually wants?

-Great article that gets to the heart of muy feelings on Google: with every new cool thing they do, they seem just a little creepier.
+Great article that gets to the heart of my feelings on Google: with every new cool thing they do, they seem just a little creepier.